 The third step is to use the scheduled worry time.
 This is the assigned time (perhaps around 20 minutes or so), during which we allow ourselves to go over all the worrisome thoughts that we put on hold throughout the day.

 Once it is our scheduled worry time, it’s best to try not to do anything else other than work through the worrisome thoughts that we noted throughout the day.
-It is best not to engage in any other activities that may distract us from our aim of focussing on our worries.
+It is best not to engage in any other activities that may distract us from our aim of focusing on our worries.

 Once we’ve re-engaged with the worries we noted throughout the day, we try to consider each of the worries one by one.
 We try to examine the nuances of each of the worries.
 We try to understand why they arose.
 We try to notice how the worries feel after we’ve revisited them.